SAP-archive/teched2020-DAT160/README.md

 ## Requirements

-* Get a Free Trial Account on SAP Cloud Platform (if you don't already have one):
+* Get a free SAP Business Technology Platform trial account (if you don't already have one):
   * [video](https://youtu.be/n5luSQKYvQQ)
   * [tutorial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)